AkshayDawal/SQL-and-Power-BI-Portfolio-project-on-Vrindastore-sales-analysis/README.md

 ## Introduction

-This project focuses on analyzing the Vrindastore sales data to identify opportunities for improvement and growth.
-The objective is to gain insights into customer behavior, sales performance, profitability, and operational efficiencies.
+This project focuses on analysing the Vrindastore sales data to identify opportunities for improvement and growth.
+The objective is to gain insights into customer behaviour, sales performance, profitability, and operational efficiencies.

 ## Project Focus Areas